Increased efficiency in the ordering process of technical components through digital solutions

 - Optimal utilization of production capacities

 - Decrease in cost and time it takes to order

 - Flexibility and short-term ordering of complex components

 - Lower inventory and faster development cycles

 The use of on-demand manufacturing platforms is particularly suitable when ordering time-critical components with few processing steps and small quantities – ie for single parts and small batches.
 Here, the speed and flexibility of the ordering process, even in times of demand fluctuations, enables lower inventory levels and faster development cycles.
 This makes the entire ordering process more efficient.

 KREATIZE and Metalshub

 The service provider KREATIZE pursues an on-demand manufacturing approach with its intelligent On-demand manufacturing platform.
 The processes offered are standard 3D printing with the materials plastic and metal as well as CNC machining (milling & turning, laser cutting, water jet cutting).
-Buyers can easily upload 3D CAD models to the platform, select specifications, delivery time, and materials, and receive an offer within 120 minutes.
+Buyers can easily upload 3D CAD models to the platform, select specifications, delivery time, and materials, and receive an offer.
 KREATIZE works with a network of qualified and selected manufacturing companies to produce the components.
 With KREATIZE, the customer has a single point of contact for the various processes and numerous suppliers and thus enjoys the advantages of a high-quality supplier base without the corresponding effort.